César Puello: New York Yankees

-On December 21, 2015, Puello signed a minor league contract with the New York Yankees organization that included an invitation to Spring Training.
+On December 21, 2015, Puello signed a minor league contract with the New York Yankees organization that included an invitation to spring training.
 He spent the 2016 season with the Triple-A Scranton/Wilkes-Barre RailRiders, and batted .283/.414/.404 with 5 home runs and 31 RBI.
-On November 7, 2016, he elected free agency.
+Puello elected free agency following the season on November 7, 2016.

 Texas Rangers

 On December 1, 2016, Puello signed a minor league deal with the Texas Rangers organization that included an invitation to Spring Training.
 He played for the Round Rock Express of the Class AAA Pacific Coast League (PCL).
 Puello had a June 1 opt-out clause if not on the major league roster.
 The Rangers granted Puello his release when they did not promote him to the major leagues.

 Los Angeles Angels

 On June 3, 2017, Puello signed a minor league contract with the Los Angeles Angels and was assigned to the Triple-A Salt Lake Bees.
 With Salt Lake, he batted .397/.440/.620 with 13 steals in 184 at bats.
 The Angels promoted Puello to the major leagues for the first time on August 9, 2017, and he collected his first major league hit and two stolen bases that day against the Baltimore Orioles.
 On August 12, Puello was designated for assignment by the Angels.